-Analysis of the evolution dynamics of the transgenic and non-transgenic cowpea Component analysis
+Analysis of the Evolution Dynamics of the Transgenic and Non-Transgenic Cowpea i.
+Component Analysis

-Analysis using the multivariate principal component technique reveals no significant differences in the ecological composition of the entire study fields throughout the counting weeks (Figs. 4A and 4B).
-The essence of the PCA output is to give a clear interpretation of the species points with similar composition-the species scores, which are represented by arrows, point in the direction of increasing abundance.
+Analysis using the multivariate principal component technique reveals no significant differences in the ecological composition of the entire study fields throughout the counting weeks (Figures 4a and 4b).
+The essence of the principal component analysis (PCA) output is to give a clear interpretation of the species points with similar composition-the species scores, which are represented by arrows, point in the direction of increasing abundance.
 The angle size between a species arrow and another species arrow is inversely correlated, meaning that the smaller the angle size between two species arrows, the stronger the correlation, and the reverse means a weaker correlation within the space.
-The result output shows a strong positive correlation between EI and DC in both transgenic and non-transgenic cowpea fields.
-The formation of a right angle between two species arrows means no correlation, while the formation of an opposite angle means a strong negative correlation (Bioturing, 2018).
+The result output shows a strong positive correlation between EI and DC in both transgenic and nontransgenic cowpea fields.
+The formation of a right angle between two species arrows means no correlation, while the formation of an opposite angle means a strong negative correlation (BioTuring, 2018).
 The PCA output also attributes significant value to the direction of the species arrow regarding its angle with the principal component axes within the space.
 The PC analysis from this study shows that AC and Cs strongly influence PC1, while PP and Zv strongly influence PC2, having a heavier weight in the transgenic cowpea field.
-Md and SaC are the most heavily weighted in PC1,
+Md and SaC are the most heavily weighted in PC1, strongly influencing the PC1 of the non-transgenic cowpea, while GB and PP are the most heavily weighted species of PC2 in the non-transgenic cowpea field.